 It is essential that schools and families are confident that their children know how to be safe and responsible users of the Internet.
 The OSA Certificate of Online Safety provides valid and tangible evidence that your pupils have received and understood how to stay safe online, what to do if things go wrong, and what the possible consequences of bad choices could be.

-Pupils complete the OSA Certificate of Online Safety online.
-Each unit comprises a range of learning materials including animated videos, presentations and summary documents followed by an on-screen assessment.
-Pupils are also directed to important advice from the likes of ChildLine and ThinkUKnow.
+Pupils complete the OSA Certificate of Online Safety online, working through a range of interactive presentations and videos.
 Motivation is maintained through these activities as pupils earn badges and work through levels by completing tasks.

 Assessments are based on the preceding learning materials and include a range of short-answer and multiple choice questions.
 Pupils can attempt each test as many times as needed if they fail to reach the pass mark and will receive guidance on where they went wrong to develop their online safety knowledge.
 We provide a teacher account to allow you to monitor the progress of your pupils.